2025: Kennedy Space Center & Cape Canaveral Launch Schedule

 2025 – SpaceX Falcon 9, USSF-36

-The SpaceX Falcon 9 rocket will launch a payload as part of the National Security Space Launch Phase 2.
+The SpaceX Falcon 9 rocket will launch a payload in the National Security Space Launch Phase 2.

 Future Rocket Launch News